TharunPR/VLSI-LAB-EXP-6/README.md

-#  ANALOG DESIGN OF INVERTER, NOR AND NAND GATE USING VIRTUOSO
+#  SCHEMATIC ENTRY AND CIRCUIT SIMULATION OF CMOS INVERTER, NOR AND NAND GATE USING VIRTUOSO

 **AIM:** To design the following circuits using Cadence Virtuoso<br>
 &emsp;&emsp;&emsp;&emsp;&emsp;1) Inverter<br>